 Around the corner from its original okonomiyaki bar in Brixton Village Market is Okan Ramen.
 Surroundings are pleasingly plain with old Japanese posters and masks decorating the walls.
 The short menu is equally serious, spotlighting shoyu ramen as its signature dish, as most ramen joints in Japan would, though miso and tonkotsu are also on offer.
 It’s worth noting that smaller portions are available for under 12s for only £5.

 Former MasterChef champion Tim Anderson’s former restaurant Nanban seems to have one mission in life: eat well and have fun with it.
-Anderson knows his stuff, having lived in Fukuoka, the home of ramen, but he tears up the rule-book and serves up signature dishes.
+Anderson knows his stuff, having lived in Fukuoka, the home of ramen, but he tore up the rule-book and served up signature dishes.
 He’s now departed, but his influence remains intrinsic: the Thai-inspired tom yum seafood ramen with king prawns, mussels, squid, comes with the intriguingly named ‘seafood sawdust’, while ‘the leopard’ — a rich dish dappled with burnt garlic oil and Scotch bonnet bamboo shoots — nods to Nanban’s Brixton home.